Aadarsh9373/House-price-predication/README.md

 Splitting Dataset into Training and Testing
 X and Y splitting (i.e. Y is the SalePrice column and the rest of the other columns are X)

+Model and Accuracy
+As we have to train the model to determine the continuous values, so we will be using these regression models.

+SVM-Support Vector Machine
+Random Forest Regressor
+Linear Regressor